base2006/miaApp/README.md

 ## Plugins ##

-**cordova-plugin-media** by apache is what we are using to play the music notes that the user hears.
+**cordova-plugin-media** by apache is what we are using to play the music notes that the users hear.

 **com.cellules.cordova.audiofrequency** by Cellules is what we are using to check the frequency recorded by the microphone against values set in our app.